mike632t/py-enigma/README.md

-## gcc-enigma
+# gcc-enigma

 An implementation of an engima simulator written in C.

 Work in progress

+## Enigma M1, M3 and M4

 ### Rotors

 The standard wiring for each of the different rotors is shown below:

-The Mk1 enigma machines could use three of five possible rotors (I-V), with three additional possible rotors being available for use with the later Mk3 (VI, VII and VIII).
+The M1 enigma machines were provided with could use three of five  possible rotors (I-V), with three additional rotors being available for use with the later M3 (VI, VII and VIII).

-For added complexity the Mk4 used a thinner reflector which allowed another thinner rotors to be added.
-This 4th rotor was one of two additional  thin rotors (Beta and Gamma) available.
-Note that the 4th rotor was not rotated once the initial rotor position had been set.
+For  added complexity the M4 used a thinner reflector which allowed another thinner  rotor to be added.
+This 4th rotor was one of two thin rotors used (either Beta and Gamma).
+Note that once the initial position had been  set the fourth rotor remained fixed.

 Compatibility between the Mk4 machines and the Mk3 is maintained by setting the 4th rotor to the 'A' position.